Affiliate marketing on Facebook is popular like never before. Would you like to make money by just posting on Facebook?

 You can take a step further and create a free opt-in to promote participation and develop your email list at the same time.

-Depending on your niche, you may want to consider hosting giveaways, contests, or give away random prizes.
+Depending on your niche, you may want to consider hosting giveaways, contests or giving away random prizes.
 Beware, however, that you can accumulate plenty of irrelevant followers that will be dormant after the giveaway is over.

-Just like with any other social network, be sure to provide value, keep up with your page, respond to comments and messages in a timely manner, and encourage shares and promote organic growth.
+Just like with any other social network, be sure to provide value, keep up with your page, respond to comments and messages in a timely manner, encourage shares and promote organic growth.

 Step 4.
 Using Facebook Ads